 Innovation Studies was approved by the PLU Faculty and Board of Regents in May 2017, and the first new courses were offered in Fall 2018.
-However, if you’ve taken a Principles, Elective, or Introduction to Innovation course in the past, it also counts for the minor.
-(See approved list.)
+If you’ve taken a Principles, Elective, or Introduction to Innovation course in the past, it counts for the minor, even if it wasn’t declared first.

 Students can complete curriculum requirements in any order, and pathways into the program overlap with many majors and minors on campus.
 (See Sample Minor Plans for several interesting examples.)
 The only requirement is that the Innovation Seminar (INOV 350) may not be taken until the Introduction to Innovation Studies and Innovation Principles coursework is complete.

 Students select four credits from the following three courses to receive an introduction to the discipline of Innovation Studies and key themes in the program.
 Course must be completed before taking the Innovation Seminar.